robbrad/UKBinCollectionData/wiki/Councils.md

 - `-p` - postcode
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

 Note: To get the UPRN, you will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search).
-Previously required single field that was UPRN and full address, now requires UPRN and postcode as separate fields.
+Previously required a single field that was UPRN and full address; now requires UPRN and postcode as separate fields.

 ---